cloud-fum/cloudy/README.md

 * Using GRPC is recommended, also you can reason using other options(except REST).

-> Assignment Estimated time: 7 - 10 hours.
+> Assignment Estimated time: 7 - 15 hours.

+# Summary
+Add the summary here.